|

 that may be referred to as CID -- "Critical

-Incident Debriefings".
+Incident Debriefing."
 The reason why they are

 viewed as "critical" is because something verifiable has happened